fulveland/fulveland/_posts/travels/2015-06-14-18th-century-norwegian-tannery.md

 <figure>
   <img src="http://fehuleather.s3.amazonaws.com/floraonfauna/volda-tannery-4.jpg">
-  <figcaption>A fleshing horse, used with a fleshing knife to remove excess tissue and thin the hide.
-This was my first time seeing metal on a fleshing board.</figcaption>
+  <figcaption>A fleshing beam, used with a fleshing knife to remove excess tissue and thin the hide.
+This was my first time seeing metal on the board.</figcaption>
 </figure>

 <figure>